+Nama

+General settings

-ON / OFF Set the switch to ON / OFF to enable or disable the aggregate. ---------- --
+ON / OFF Set the switch to $\textbf{ON}$ / $\textbf{OFF}$ to enable or disable the aggregate.

 Name Name of the aggregate.
 This name can be changed.
 Comments Allows you to enter comments regarding the interface.
-This interface is Internal (protected): when this option is selected, this means that the interface is protected (a shield appears). a protected interface only accepts packets coming from a known address range, such as a directly connected network or a network defined by a static route.
-This protection includes remembering machines that have logged on to this interface, conventional traffic security mechanisms (TCP) and implicit rules for services offered by the firewall such as DHCP.
-External (public): choosing this option indicates that the interface does not benefit from the protection of a protected interface and can therefore receive packets coming from any address range (which are not assigned to internal interfaces).
+This interface is An interface can be: Internal (protected): when this option is selected, this means that the interface is protected (a shield appears). a protected interface only accepts packets coming from a known address range, such as a directly connected network or a network defined by a static route.
+This protection includes remembering machines that have logged on to this interface, conventional traffic security mechanisms (TCP) and implicit rules for services offered by the firewall such as DHCP. • External (public) : choosing this option indicates that the interface does not benefit from the protection of a protected interface and can therefore receive packets coming from any address range (which are not assigned to internal interfaces).
 This type of interface is used mainly to connect the firewall to the Internet.